-- 1. Following message drafted Dec.
-30. - Summary.
-Para 7 reftel requested assessment possibility transferring public lands to districts or municipalities, with exception military retention areas.
-Coincidently, that message crossed mine concerning Palau and manner in which land.situation there is souring atmosphere surrounding status question, not to mention attitudes toward TTPI administration.
+TELEGRAM drafted Dec.
+30. Following mossage 🕊 1.
+Summary.
+Para 7 reftel requested assessment possibility ; 2. transferring public lands to districts or municipalities, with exception military retention areas.
+Coincidently, that message crossed mine concerning Palau and manner in which land.situation -there is souring atmosphere surrounding status question, not to mention attitudes toward TTPI administration.
 Conclusion I came to as consequence that visit, and from what I know of other districts, is that it is highly desirable as matter of principle remove U.S. from center stage on this issue.
 As practical matter, I am not sure this can be achieved.
 Micronesian politicians in Congress of Micronesia may not want this can of worms any more than we do and could sabotage any transfer effort.
 Congressmen from some districts, but most probably Marshalls and Truk, might attempt duck responsibility of handling issue by simply charging proposal skirts real issues of eminent domain and military retention areas.
 Nevertheless, it is worth a try.
 Following sections devoted to: (a) necessary qualifications on transfer; (b) methodology and legal implications; (c) disadvantages of transfer; (d) advantages; (e) political and other implications on district by district basis; and, (f) conclusions and recommendations.
+End summary.

+mclesure 2

+CONFIDENTIA

-End summary. - 3.
-Qualifications and Conditions Any transfer of public lands (which comprise 60% of TTPI land area) to district or municipal level probably should be dhall ibd at least to following extent. - a) Military retention aneas to be excluded. - b) Right of eminent domain to be continued by TTPI administration, in its own right and on behalf of U.S. Government.
+3. Qualifications and Conditions Any transfer of public lanos (which comprise 60% of TTPI land area) to district or municipal level probably should be qualified at least to following extent.

-Encl.
-2 AY Sarpon
+b) Right of eminent domain to be continued by TTPI administration, in its own right and on behalf of U.S. Government.

-- c) Public lands presently in use by TTPI administration as sites of public buildings, etc., should be retained in one way or another, at least for time being. - d) Existing leases of public lands and homestead rights must be protected and not open to renegotiation prior to normal empiration of contracts. - e) Marine or off-shore lands to remain under territorial jurisdiction. - by non-TTPI citizens and corporations must be retained by TTPI administration.
-At minimum, any transfer of interest in lanes to non-TTPI citizens must be approved by TTPI administration. - g) Since release of public lands could result in heavy new expenditure requirements for administration with respect to future acquisitions, it may be worth considering prohibiting expenditure of U.S. grant funds for lease or purchase of lands for future TTPI administration purposes.
-Such funds should be made available from internal revenues. - 4.
-Methodology and Legal Implications As I understand it, Congress of Micronesia since 1965 has had legal authority over disposition of public lands.
-Although technically there is nothing to prevent transfer being accomplished by a Secretarial Order, this would be serious political error--we would be castigated for not "consulting" Micronesians on a basic Micronesian problem.
+c) Public lands presently in use by TTPI administration as sites of public buildings, etc., should be retained in one way or another, at least for time being.

+d) Existing leases of public lands and homestead rights must be protected and not open to renegotiation prior to normal explanation of contracts.

+e) Marine or off-shore lands to remain under territorial invisition. f) As present, controls on lease of lanus for whatever purposes by non-TTPI citizens and corporations must be retained by TTPI administration.
+At minimum, any transfer of interest in lanes to non-TTPI citizens must be approved by TTPI administration.

+g) Since release of public lands could result in heavy new expenditure requirements for administration with respect to future acquisitions, it may be worth considering prohibiting expenditure of U.S. grant funds for lease or purchase of lands for future TTPI administration purposes.
+Such funds should be made available from internal revenues.

+4. Methodology and Legal Implications As I understand it, Congress of Micronesia since 1965 has had legal authority over disposition of public lands.
+Although technically there is nothing to prevent transfer being accomplished by a Secretarial Order, this would be serious political error----we would be castigated for not "consulting" Micronesians on a basic Micronesian problem.
 Consequently, action must be through Congress.

-5. If transfer is to be to district governments, latter will have to be chartered as corporate entities.
-Transfer to chartered municipalities is legally feasible, but strikes me and others here as being totally impractical.
-Municipalities could not cope with problems that would arise from such massive direct transfer, although in end many would become title recipients through district government disposition of lands.

-Emel.
-2. BY